Food & Nutritional Sciences - Culinology Option, B.S.

 4. Sufficient elective units to meet required total units (varies)

 5. Total units (120)*

 - Students should contact the program coordinator to schedule an academic advising appointment each semester.
 Since many courses are sequential in nature, it is important for new, transfer, or returning students to contact the program coordinator one semester prior to intended enrollment.
-Note: A minimum 2.6 GPA is required for on campus entry into the department options.
+Note: A minimum 2.3 GPA is required for on campus entry of the department options.

 - CR/NC grading is not permitted for courses included in the major and additional requirements, except work experience (FSC 193; FSM 193; and NUTR 193).